 You can now run a compliance scan immediately after a client installs software updates and restarts.
 To set this up for a deployment, on the User Experience page of the Deploy Software Updates Wizard, select If any update in this deployment requires a system restart, run updates deployment evaluation cycle after restart.
 This enables the client to check for additional software updates that become applicable after the client restarts, and then to install them (and become compliant) during the same maintenance window.
 For details, see Automatically deploy software updates or Manually deploy software updates.

 Operating system deployment

 Improvements to the task sequence step: Install Software Updates

 A new setting, Evaluate software updates from cached scan results, gives you the option to do a full scan for software updates, instead of using the cached scan results.
-For details, see Task sequence steps in System Center Configuration Manager.
+For details, see Task sequence steps.

 Also, a new task sequence variable, SMSTSSoftwareUpdateScanTimeout, is available.
 This variable lets you control the timeout for the software updates scan during the Install Software Updates task sequence step.
 The default value is 30 minutes.
-For details, see Task sequence built-in variables in System Center Configuration Manager.
+For details, see Task sequence built-in variables.

 OSDPreserveDriveLetter task sequence variable has been deprecated

 The OSDPreserveDriveLetter task sequence variable has been deprecated.
 Starting in Configuration Manager version 1606, Windows Setup determines the best drive letter to use (typically C:) during an operating system deployment, by default.